RHOrga/rhorga.github.io/2017/en/teams.md

 ## Rules

 Please visit our leagues pages www.robocupgermanopen.de/major for a reference to the rules.
-Since the SPL will use 8mm artificial turf from next year on, there will be a single SPL standard sized field as seen in the RoboCup 2016 Outdoor Competition.
 If you have further questions or rules are missing please contact the chair of your league.

 ## Accommodation